 Windows 10/8 contains a lot of new features while some features are still useless.
 Showing Network in the explorer navigation pane of Windows is also of little use to many.
 It was there in Windows 7 and it is now there in Windows 10/8 too.

 You do not need to use it, and even if you do, it is rather infrequently, since it has limited options.
-If you want to change some Network settings, you have to perform settings search (Windows Key + W) and just type Network.
+If you want to change some Network settings, you have to perform a settings search (Windows Key + W) and just type Network.
 The results displayed are relevant for every case – so we have to rely on search and not on that Network entry, as much as we’d like to.

-Remove Network From Windows Explorer Navigation Pane
+Remove Network from Explorer Navigation Pane

 In this article, I’m going to tell you how to remove this option ‘Network’ from the navigation pane of Explorer.

 1. Press Windows Key + R combination on keyboard and type Regedt32.exe in Run dialog box.
 Press OK.